Ulcerative colitis: Imaging

-Overall, imaging tests, such as x-ray or CT scan, may be helpful in assessing for complications of ulcerative colitis, such as perforation or toxic megacolon.
-Bowel ultrasound (US) is a cost-effective, well-tolerated, non-invasive and readily available tool for the management of patients with inflammatory bowel disease (IBD), including UC, in clinical practice.
-Some recent studies demonstrated that US is an accurate tool for assessing disease activity in patients with UC.
+Overall, imaging tests, such as x-ray or CT scan, may help assess for complications of ulcerative colitis, such as perforation or toxic megacolon.
+Bowel ultrasound (US) is a cost-effective, well-tolerated, non-invasive, and readily available tool for the management of patients with inflammatory bowel disease (IBD), including UC, in clinical practice.
+Some studies demonstrated that bowel ultrasound is an accurate tool for assessing disease activity in people with ulcerative colitis.
 Imaging is otherwise of limited use in diagnosing ulcerative colitis.
 Magnetic resonance imaging (MRI) is necessary to diagnose underlying PSC.

-Abdominal xray is often the test of choice and may display nonspecific findings in cases of mild or moderate ulcerative colitis.
-In circumstances of severe UC, radiographic findings may include thickening of the mucosa, often termed "thumbprinting," which indicates swelling due to fluid displacement (edema).
-Other findings may include colonic dilation and stool buildup evidencing constipation.
+Abdominal X-ray is often the test of choice and may display nonspecific findings in cases of mild or moderate ulcerative colitis.
+In circumstances of severe UC, radiographic findings may include thickening of the mucosa, often termed "thumbprinting", which indicates swelling due to fluid displacement (edema).
+Other findings may include colonic dilation and stool buildup, evidencing constipation.

-Similar to xray, in mild ulcerative colitis, double contrast barium enema often shows nonspecific findings.
+Similar to X-ray, in mild ulcerative colitis, double contrast barium enema often shows nonspecific findings.
 Conversely, barium enema may display small buildups of barium in microulcerations.
-Severe UC can be characterized by various polyps, colonic shortening, loss of haustrae (the small bulging pouches in the colon),and narrowing of the colon.
-It is important to note that barium enema should not be conducted in patients exhibiting very severe symptoms as this may slow or stop stool passage through the colon causing ileus and toxic megacolon.
+Severe UC can be characterized by various polyps, colonic shortening, loss of haustrae (the small bulging pouches in the colon), and narrowing of the colon.
+It is important to note that barium enema should not be conducted in patients exhibiting very severe symptoms, as this may slow or stop stool passage through the colon, causing ileus and toxic megacolon.

-Other methods of imaging include computed tomography (CT) and magnetic resonance imaging (MRI).
+Other imaging techniques include computed tomography (CT) and magnetic resonance imaging (MRI).
 Both may depict colonic wall thickening but have decreased ability to find early signs of wall changes when compared to barium enema.
 In cases of severe ulcerative colitis, however, they often exhibit equivalent ability to detect colonic changes.

-Doppler ultrasound is the last means of imaging that may be used.
+Doppler ultrasound is the last imaging modality that may be used.
 Similar to the imaging methods mentioned earlier, this may show some thickened bowel wall layers.
 In severe cases, this may show thickening in all bowel wall layers (transmural thickness).